 Having them before the entree is perfect if you’re looking to lose a few pounds because it satisfies you, and you don’t eat as much of everything else.

-This cucumber, tomato, and onion salad are so delicious, and it is made even better by adding Feta cheese and fresh chopped herbs like parsley and dill.
+This cucumber, tomato, and onion salad is made even better by adding Feta cheese and fresh chopped herbs like parsley and dill.
 No leafy greens are involved in this one.

-- Red onion: I just love their bright purple color and rather a spicy flavor.
-I think red onions are perfect for salads, but you can use the one you like the most.
+- Red onion: I just love its bright purple color and rather spicy flavor.
+You can use your favorite onion.

 - Feta cheese is a bit salty, and it gives the salad a creamy texture that goes so perfectly with tomatoes and cucumbers.

 - Parsley and dill: if you have never added chopped herbs to a salad, you should start doing it now.
-It is amazing the amount of flavor they provide, and you won’t regret adding them.
+It is amazing the amount of flavor they provide.
 For me, they are game-changers!

 - Extra virgin olive oil: the perfect and healthier option for any salad.

 - Salt and pepper: add them to taste.
-Freshly ground pepper is better than store-bought pre-ground.
-Pepper loses its flavor after a while, as many spices do.
+Freshly ground pepper is better than store-bought pre-ground, which can lose its flavor with time.

 How To Make Tomato Cucumber Salad